WMD-group/MacroDensity/README.md

 PlanarAverage.py
 ------------
 This example is for plotting the planar average of a potential along a vector.
 In the example we plot along the z vector.
 The only variables which need to be set are in the first three lines.
+Note the LOCPOT.slab file is just a regular LOCPOT file; LOCPOT.slab is just what I happend to rename it to.
 ```
 input_file = 'LOCPOT.slab'
 lattice_vector = 4.75